frankfan007/DataModellingTools/dmt/vdm_tests/README.md

 3. Launch the `vdm2c` for generating the C code from the VDMPP file (e.g. `DataTypes.vdmpp`) and copy the generated code into `output_dir`

 4. Generate the AADL file required from the framework for the generation of the mapping functions between the TVP and ASN.1;
-the genrated AADL architecture is characterized by the following structure:
+the generated AADL architecture is characterized by the following structure:
     - SUBPROGRAM containing for each type defined in the ASN.1 file (e.g. `DataTypes.asn`) one input parameter and one output parameter as reported below (type `NewType`):
     - SUBPROGRAM IMPLEMENTATION describing the implementation in the source language VDM.

 `$ asn2aadlVDM DataTypes.asn VDM_architecture.aadl`